Disclaimer

 Signal Detection Basics

-Definition of Signal: New potentially causal association, or a new aspect of a known association between an medicinal product and an event or set of related events which may require some action for ensuring patient safety.
-A signals may only be relevant for a particular medicinal product or a whole class of medicinal products.
+Definition of Signal: New potentially causal association, or a new aspect of a known association between a medicinal product and an event or set of related events which may require some action for ensuring patient safety.
+A signal may only be relevant for a particular medicinal product or a whole class of medicinal products.

 1. Sources of Signal detection: